 Nemours primary care practices are committed to eliminating barriers and providing same-day access to the most effective contraceptives for adolescents.
 To do so will require changes in training, credentialing and scheduling.
 We will undertake this work in partnership with Upstream USA/Delaware CAN, a public/private partnership designed to reduce unintended pregnancy in the state of Delaware.
-Our goal, which draws from and parallels the goals of Upstream USA/Delaware CAN, is to ensure that young women become pregnant only when they want to, and that the adolescents presenting in Nemours practices are offered the full range of contraceptive methods and provided the method of their choice in a single appointment.
-Upstream USA/Delaware CAN is conducting a rigorous evaluation of the statewide effort and Nemours will also collect data on our own providers, practices and patients, as outlined in the table below.
+Our goal, which draws from and parallels the goals of Upstream USA/ Delaware CAN, is to ensure that young women become pregnant only when they want to, and the adolescents presenting in Nemours practices are offered the full range of contraceptive methods and provided the method of their choice in a single appointment.
+Upstream USA/Delaware CAN is conducting a rigorous evaluation of the statewide effort.
+Nemours will also collect data on our own providers, practices and patients, as outlined in the following table.

-Increase the number of long-acting reversible contraception (LARC) placements in our adolescent population, throughout the Delaware primary care offices.
+Increase access to the most effective forms of birth control for our adolescent population throughout our Delaware primary care offices.

-- Increase the # and % of providers offering LARC placement for female patients of reproductive age. - Increase the # and % of female patients of reproductive age choosing LARCs as their contraceptive method.
+- Increase the # and % of providers able to offer long-acting reversible contraception (LARC) for female patients of reproductive age. - Increase the # and % of female patients of reproductive age choosing LARCs as their contraceptive method

-- # and % of providers and practices trained - " In 2017, 36 providers (57 percent) and five (38 percent) practices were trained in LARC placement. - # and % of providers and practices completing preceptor training - " In 2017, seven providers (11 percent) and two practices (15 percent) completed preceptor training. - # and % of providers and practices credentialed - " In 2017, seven providers (11 percent) and two practices (15 percent) were credentialed. - # and % of providers and practices actively placing LARCs

-" In 2017, seven providers (11 percent) and two practices (15 percent) were actively placing LARCs.

-- # and % of LARCs placed [Metric removed due to duplicative metrics this is captured under female patients of reproductive age initiating a LARC method] - Total # and % of female patients of reproductive age initiating a method of contraception - " In 2017, 550 female patients (6%) of reproductive age were initiating a method of contraception. - Total # and % of female patients of reproductive age initiating a LARC method - " In 2017, 222 patients (40 percent) of reproductive age were initiating a LARC method.
+- # and % of providers and practices trained - " In 2019, 63 providers (98 percent) and 13 practices (100 percent) were trained in LARC placement.
+Out of 13 practices, we project that only 11 will offer LARCs. - # and % of providers and practices completing preceptor training - " In 2019, 21 providers (33 percent) and nine practices (82 percent) completed preceptor training. - # and % of providers and practices credentialed - " In 2019, 19 providers (30 percent) and nine practices (82 percent) were credentialed. - # and % of providers and practices actively placing LARCs - " In 2019, 19 providers (30 percent) and nine practices (82 percent) were actively placing LARCs. - # and % of LARCs placed [Metric removed due to duplicative metrics this is captured under female patients of reproductive age initiating a LARC method.] - Total # and % of female patients of reproductive age initiating a method of contraception - " In 2019, 689 female patients (5.2 percent) of reproductive age were initiating a method of contraception.
+This was a decrease of 14 percent from 2018. - In 2019, a patient registry was created that better reflected our active patient population. - Total # and % of female patients of reproductive age initiating a LARC method - " In 2019, of the 689 female patients of reproductive age who initiated a method of contraception, 332 (48 percent) initiated a LARC method.
+This was up from 331 (41 percent) in 2018.